Have you ever wondered if filing for bankruptcy might be a solution to your financial concerns?

 Talking with an experienced lawyer can help evaluate your unique circumstances to determine the right solution for you.

 Who might need to explore bankruptcy as a possible option?
 Those who have recently dealt with a:

 – Health crisis,

 In determining if filing a Chapter 7 is right for you, an attorney will first need to assess what kind of debt you are carrying, such as credit cards or medical bills.
 Your attorney will also want to know if the debt is personal in nature or related to a business venture.

 While the concept of bankruptcy may sound scary, in actuality it is a tool the law gives us to fix financial problems, and that should be reassuring.
 Think of your attorney as the master carpenter who can use that tool to fix your financial house.

-If you are interested in learning more about how bankruptcy might help you, we would be honored provide a free 15-minute phone consultation to discuss your options.
-Call us today at (360) 685-0145.
+If you are interested in learning more about how bankruptcy might help you, call us today at (360) 685-0145 to schedule your consultation.